irfanqaisar92/RegressOccupancyUsingMamba/README.md

 ![image](https://github.com/user-attachments/assets/1715c898-3529-4b8a-b861-bf5d0d7acdff)

+## Conclusion
+In this project, we developed a deep learning-based occupancy estimation model using the Mamba state-space architecture.
+Leveraging real-time sensor and environmental data from a study room, we preprocessed and sequenced time-series data, trained a custom MambaRegressor with early stopping, and achieved strong performance (MAE: 0.53, RMSE: 0.83, R²: 94.14%).
+We visualized model predictions and residuals, and ensured reproducibility by saving and reloading the best model.
+Overall, the Mamba model proved highly effective for time-series occupancy estimation, showing strong potential for smart building applications such as HVAC control, lighting automation, and space utilization.

 ## Acknowledgements
 This project was developed as part of a research study on occupant-centric building control and deep-learning methods for indoor occupancy estimation.